ShyamNS9/flask_CoreySchafer/README.md

 # flask_Corey_Schafer

-This the project I have build to get the hand-on during learning flask.
+This is the project I have build to get the hand-on when I was learning flask.
 It's course from the YouTube channel of Corey Schafer.

 Link: https://www.youtube.com/playlist?list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH